Wellbeing Programmes

 There is a refundable booking fee of €30 for this programme (or €10 if you are a student, unemployed, over 65 or hold a medical card).
 You can request a refund by emailing info@aware.ie upon completion.
 Alternatively, if you enjoyed the course and are in a position to support Aware, you can leave your booking fee as a donation.
 Have a question about the programme, or your booking?
 Please email bipolarprogramme@aware.ie.

-Programme registration is now open.
-You can register below.
+Programme registration is now open closed.
+Please register your interest for our next programme below.

 Please note if you are a student, unemployed, over 65, or hold a medical card, you are eligible for reduced refundable booking fee.